-Appendix 1 Example - Summary Table of Environmental Assessment
+Appendix 1 Example - Summary Table of Environmental Assessment ------------ ---

-Valued Component affected Area of federal jurisdiction (v) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographic Extent Timing Duration Frequency Reversibility Ecological context Other criteria used S to determine significance
+Valued Component affected Area of federal jurisdiction (√) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographical Extent Timing Duration Frequency Reversibility Ecological context Other criteria used to determine significance of residual adverse

-Fish and

-fish habitat
+Fish and fish habitat

-Migratory

-birds
+Migratory birds

-Species at
+Species at risk

-risk

-Current use ٧

-of lands and 5(1)(c)(iii)
+Current use of land and resource for traditional purpose √ 5(1)(c)(iii)

-resources

-for

-traditional

-purpose

-Any other
+Any other VCs identified

-VCs

-identified

 &lt;sup>18 Indicate by a check mark which valued components can be considered "environmental effects" as defined in section 5 of CEAA 2012, and specify which subsection of section 5 is relevant.
 For example, for the VC "current use of lands and resources for traditional purposes", the appropriate cell would indicate, section 5(1)(c)(iii) of CEAA 2012.

-&lt;sup>19 The ecological and social context within which potential environmental effects may occur should be taken into account when considering the key criteria above in relation to a particular VC, as the context may help better characterize whether adverse effects are significant.
+The ecological and social context within which potential environmental effects may occur should be taken into account when considering the key criteria above in relation to a particular VC, as the context may help better characterize whether adverse effects are significant.